Infarm on the stock market via Spac?

-According to insiders, the start-up is planning to go public via a shell company.
-Infarm did not initially issue a statement.
+According to insiders, the start-up is planning to go public via an IPO.
+Infarm did not initially make a statement.

-Infarm has apparently hired investment bank Goldman Sachs to explore the possibility of an initial public offering via a spac.
-The start-up is aiming for a valuation of one billion US dollars, as the Reuters news agency reports with reference to insiders.
-When asked by the agency, neither Infarm nor Goldman Sachs would comment.
+Infarm has apparently commissioned the investment bank Goldman Sachs to investigate the possibility of an IPO via a Spac.
+The start-up is aiming for a valuation of one billion US dollars, as the news agency Reuters reported, citing insiders.
+When asked by the agency, neither Infarm nor Goldman Sachs wanted to comment on the matter.

-in early March.
-The money came from existing investors Atomico and Hanaco Ventures.
-The start-up has been working on vertical farming since 2013, using no pesticides and only a small amount of water and cultivable land.
-To do this, the startup builds farms inside cities, including supermarkets and restaurants.Meanwhile, more and more young companies are planning to take the shortcut to the stock market via a Spac.
-Yet the empty companies already listed on the stock exchange that are looking for a start-up to take over are quite controversial
+More and more young companies are now planning to take the shortcut to the stock market via a Spac.
+The empty companies already listed on the stock exchange that are looking for a start-up to take over are quite controversial .

 Newsletter